To date, pregnant women do not appear to be at higher risk of contracting coronavirus disease (COVID‑19) than the general public.

 Delivery, breastfeeding and the postnatal period

-Pregnant women may be accompanied by one support person for their delivery, whether it is in a hospital or a birth centre.
-However, a number of special measures may apply to reduce the risk of infection.
+Pregnant women may be accompanied by one significant person and one support person during their delivery, whether it is in a hospital or a birth centre.
+However, a number of special measures may apply to reduce the risk of infection depending on public health alert levels.

 For more information about the conditions that apply in your situation and to allow you to plan your delivery with confidence, talk to the health professionals who are providing your pregnancy follow-up care.